 In written responses, Carpenter said he did not recall when he learned that the lateral pipes and connection tees, which together are also referred to as stubouts, were added to the construction plans.
 However, in a written response, Carpenter indicated he was aware of the changes and the City's decision to approve Wade Trim plans to build a drainage system designed to connect with private-side yard drains by at least Dec.
-9, 2015 when Public Works and CIP provided former City Engineer Morales with memoranda that referred to RFI #34 ("Pivate Drainage Accomodation") that was attached to a Commission Memorandum.
+9, 2015 when Public Works and CIP provided former City Engineer Morales with memoranda that referred to RFI #35 ("Private Property Drainage Water Accommodation") in a Commission Memorandum.

-Further, Carpenter's response said, , he acknowledged his awareness of changes to Rubio's plans.
+Further, Carpenter's response acknowledged his awareness of changes to Rubio's plans.
 He stated, "The incorporation of the secondary drainage system on west Palm Island evolved over time.

 The initial modification was only the inclusion of stubouts from the existing primary drainage system that remained unchanged."